 Metal roofs offer a ton of advantages.
 In sunny climates like San Diego, exposure to UV light can greatly reduce the lifespan of asphalt shingles.
 As compared to an asphalt roof, a metal roof is more resilient, and it is much better at absorbing the extra heat, which should help your house stay cool.
-Termites are much less inviting to rot, mildew, and termite infestations.
+Termites are much less inviting to rot, mildew, and infestations.
 They can also protect your home from spreading fires.

 Though they are more expensive initially, they have a much longer lifespan than a traditional shingle roof.
 Add that to their durability, and you won’t have to spend nearly as much money on repairs.
-In many instances, metal can last for the remainder of your home’s life.
-So, how to install metal roofing over shingles?
+In many instances, a metal roofing system can last for the remainder of your home’s life.
+So, how to go about installing a metal roof over shingles?

-Because they are so lightweight, they can easily be installed over old shingles.
+Because they are so lightweight, metal roofing material can easily be installed over old shingles.
 This can greatly reduce the time, labor, and overall cost of installation, as well as provide better insulation for your home.
 Take a look at our analysis on how much is a metal roof and why it’s better than a shingled roof.
 It can also help dampen the noise of rain on your new metal roof.

-There’s no good way to dispose of asphalt shingles.
+There’s no good way to dispose of existing asphalt shingles.
 Currently, they make up as much as 3% of landfill waste.
-Leaving them installed on your roof is a good way to keep them out of landfills, and your new metal roof will protect them from deteriorating further.
+Leaving them installed on your current roof is a good way to keep them out of landfills, and your new metal roof will protect them from deteriorating further.

 So where do you get started, who do you call for San Diego roofing inquiries, and what does the process look like?

 Hire a Roof Inspector First

-It’s crucial to have your roof inspected by a professional before you install metal roofing over existing shingles.
-Unless you purchased your home, you might not know whether or not there are already multiple layers of shingles.
+It’s crucial to have your roof inspected by a professional before you consider installing metal roof over shingles.
+Unless you purchased your home, you might not know whether or not there are already multiple layers of existing shingles.